solus-project/ypkg/README.md

 ypkg2
 -----

-ypkg is the build tool of choice for the Solus Operating System.
+ypkg is the build tool of choice for Solus.
 Simply put, it is a tool to convert a build process into a packaging operation.

 ypkg evolved from a simple set of ideas within the Solus Project, that packaging